domfarolino/standards/README.md

 ran down a few rabbit holes.
 While reading the description of the [`Request`](https://fetch.spec.whatwg.org/#requests) object I had noticed it mentioned that a `Request` is the input to the fetch API.
-I had obviously used a regular string as the first (and sometimes only) parameter to the fetch API before as have many people, so upon reading the spec I was confused as to how this worked.
-I had also vaguely recalled seeing a `URL` object being used as the input parameter for the fetch API, which added to the confusion.
-A member of the whatwg organization pointed out over IRC that step 2 of the [fetch method](https://fetch.spec.whatwg.org/#fetch-method) section of the spec indicated that whatever we passed in as `input` always went through the [`Request` constructor](https://fetch.spec.whatwg.org/#dom-request) to sort of sanitize the input.
+I had obviously used a regular string as the first (and sometimes only) parameter to the fetch API before as have many people, so upon reading the spec I was curious as to how this conversion was taking place.
+I had also vaguely recalled seeing a `URL` object being used as the input parameter for the fetch API, which added to the curiousity.
+A member of the WHATWG organization pointed out over IRC that step 2 of the [fetch method](https://fetch.spec.whatwg.org/#fetch-method) section of the spec indicated that whatever we passed in as `input` always went through the [`Request` constructor](https://fetch.spec.whatwg.org/#dom-request) to sort of sanitize the input.
 This means that the following calls to fetch: